dawsontoth/Appcelerator-Titanium-Redux/README.md

 Now we can use the short redux constructors and locale constant in our RJSS without worrying about Titanium accidentally excluding something we are using.

-Note that we put them in a "user" array so that JSLint won't complain.
+Note that we put them in a "used" array so that JSLint won't complain.

 USING EASY CONSTRUCTORS AND STYLING ON YOUR OWN OBJECTS AND MODULES